aleksandrbazhin/mazegen/readme.md

 The algorithm:
 1. Throws rooms randomly.
 2. Grows the maze by random walk, wiggling with a `wiggle chance`, from every point.
-Unlike the original it has usr-defined `constraints` which are first to be used as growth starting points.
+Unlike the original it has user-defined `constraints` which are first to be used as growth starting points.
-3. Connects rooms to all the adjacent halls by the doors once.
-Each hall region is connected at least once.
+3. Connects rooms to all of the adjacent hall regions by the doors once.
 4. If the room is connected to an already connected region, the door is removed with `1.0f - extra connection chance`.
-Unlike the original, there is no flood fill to test for connectivity, instead inion-find is used for maze regions.
+Unlike the original, there is no flood fill to test for connectivity, instead union-find is used for maze regions.
 5. Deadends are removed with `1.0f - deadend chance`.
 If `deadend chance` is 0, the maze just connects all the constraints and the rooms without any blind halls.
 6. Deadends adjacent to the rooms are connected with `reconnect deadends chance`.
-This step is not in the original, but leads to a more natural looking maze - who would build a hall cloase to the room and not build a door?
+This step is not in the original, but leads to a more natural looking maze - who would build a hall close to the room and not build a door?

 ## Library limitations